meelivyas11/AdvanceJavaFlavors/README.md

 ## JUnit with Maven
  - The test will get executed and you will see the results in `JUnit` view of eclipse

+## RESTful
+- Use Postman to import 'RESTFul.postman_collection.json' collection present in the project folder
+- Call POST/GET webapi's to add/see the users

+## RESTfulClient
+- Navigate to <http://localhost:8080/RESTfulClient/> to call the RESTful webservices from Java class
+- Navigate to <http://localhost:8080/RESTfulClient/angularIndex.html> to call the RESTful webservices from AngularJS